huynguy-db/arcion-docs/content/docs/target-setup/redis-streams.md

 Set the realtime configuration parameter `replay-consistency` to whatever mode you want [under the `realtime` section of the Applier configuration file](#configure-realtime-mode).

 ## DML message structure
-Each message has a key and a value.
-It has schema and payload following the schema definition.
-The key is used to uniquely identify the change.
+1. Each message contains a key and a value.
+The key uniquely identifies the change.
+2. Each message contains a schema and a payload.
+The payload follows the schema definition.

-1. Primary key, unique keys, or row identifier key columns are used to form key structure.
-If there is no such key, we use the `“default“` string as a key.
+3. Replicant uses primary key, unique key, or row identifier key column to form key structure.
+In the absence of primary key, unique key, or row identifier key column, Replicant uses the `"default"` string for the key.

-2. For an update on the columns used to uniquely identify records DELETE and INSERT records are generated.
+4. Whenever a column that uniquely identifies a record is updated, instead of creating an update event, Replicant generates delete and insert events.
+The delete event deletes existing record and insert event inserts a new record.

-3. For each delete operation, there is a tombstone event generated with the key same as the previous delete operation and value set to `“default“`.
+5. For each delete operation, Replicant generates a tombstone event.
+Replicant assigns the event the same key as the previous delete operation and sets the value to `"default"`.

 {{< details title="Click to see sample key and value structure" open=false >}}